 Led by Scott Bryant, Room 206

 Class members range in age from college students to senior adults.
 Members come to the class from a variety of faith backgrounds.
 The goal of the class is to help members move to a deeper knowledge and understanding of the principles and truths which form the foundation of our Christian faith.

-Led by Nancy Ferrell in Room 204
+Led by Nancy K. Ferrell